Nutrition

 3. Simple Truth Organic

-Kroger house label Simple Truth Organic makes it possible to enjoy the best-tasting low-carb pasta with only 4 grams net carbs per serving with its shirataki spaghetti.
-This water-packed pouch holds pasta made from a simple mix of water and organic konjac flour, plus a bit of citric acid to preserve flavor.
+Kroger's house label, Simple Truth Organic, makes it possible to enjoy the best-tasting low-carb pasta with only 4 grams of net carbs and 10 calories per serving with its shirataki spaghetti.
+This pasta is made from a simple mix of water and organic konjac flour, plus a bit of citric acid to preserve flavor.

 Simple Truth Organic Keto Shirataki Spaghetti Style Noodles Nutritional Info (per 200-gram serving)